Sergg99/NYC-CitiBike/README.md

 The purpose of the analysis revolves around generating a nice dashboard experience with data provided using Tableau.
 CitiBike from NYC is interested in geographical data as well as data disaggregated by users and genders to determine an investment opportunity.

+1. Import data into Tableau.
+2. Create and style worksheet, dashboard, and stories in Tableau.
+3. Use Tableau worksheets to display data in a professional way.
+4. Portray data accurately using Tableau dashboards.

 ## Results:

 Image 1: Checkout Times by Gender